rwieruch/the-road-to-react-with-firebase/manuscript/chapter1.md

 cd react-firebase-authentication
 ~~~~~~~~

 Now you have the following commands on your command line to start and test your application.
-Unfortunately the tutorial doesn't cover testing yet.
+Unfortunately, the tutorial doesn't cover testing yet.

 {title="Command Line",lang="text"}
 ~~~~~~~~